ideal-lab5/etf/README.md

 # Encryption to the Future

-This is the implementation of the 'proof of extract' consensus mechanism used by the ETF Network.
+This repository contains implementations of the ETF consensus mechanism and a substrate node that uses it.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./resources/web3%20foundation_grants_badge_white.png">